indrekru/mass-follower/README.md

 If this thing runs on a scheduler every day, ideally your follower amount should grow.

 It keeps track of followed/unfollowed users in Postgres or HSQLDB local file storage database (depends what profile you run it with, default is postgres).
 In case of HSQLDB, run it with `-Dspring.profiles.active=hsql` and make sure the app can create a directory named `db` in the root directory and create/modify files inside it.
-Also runs a cleanup job every day to clean up more than 3 months old entries.
+Also runs a cleanup job every day to remove older entries to keep followed table's DB row count below 8500, because heroku has 10000 DB row limit on free plan.

 ## Getting Started